kshen3778/seqenv/README.md

 * `samples_to_names.tsv` if an abundance file was provided, this is a a matrix linking every one of your samples to its "composition" in terms of ENVO identifiers translated to readable names.

 ### Acknowledgments
-`seqenv` was conceived and developed in the following hackathons supported by European Union's Earth System Science and Environmental Management ES1103 COST Action ("[Microbial ecology & the earth system: collaborating for insight and success with the new generation of sequencing tools](http://www.cost.eu/domains_actions/essem/Actions/ES1103)"):
+`seqenv` was originally conceived in the following hackathons supported by European Union's Earth System Science and Environmental Management ES1103 COST Action ("[Microbial ecology & the earth system: collaborating for insight and success with the new generation of sequencing tools](http://www.cost.eu/domains_actions/essem/Actions/ES1103)"):

-- **From Signals to Environmentally Tagged Sequences** (Ref: ECOST-MEETING-ES1103-050912-018418), September 27th-29th 2012, Hellenic Centre for Marine Research, Crete, Greece.
+- **From Signals to Environmentally Tagged Sequences** (Ref: ECOST-MEETING-ES1103-050912-018418), September 27th-29th 2012, Hellenic Center for Marine Research, Crete, Greece.
-- **From Signals to Environmentally Tagged Sequences II** (Ref: ECOST-MEETING-ES1103-100613-031037), June 10th-13th 2013, Hellenic Centre for Marine Research, Crete, Greece.
+- **From Signals to Environmentally Tagged Sequences II** (Ref: ECOST-MEETING-ES1103-100613-031037), June 10th-13th 2013, Hellenic Center for Marine Research, Crete, Greece.
-- **From Signals to Environmentally Tagged Sequences III** (Ref: ECOST-MEETING-ES1103-220914-047036), September 22nd-25th 2014, Hellenic Centre for Marine Research, Crete, Greece.
+- **From Signals to Environmentally Tagged Sequences III** (Ref: ECOST-MEETING-ES1103-220914-047036), September 22nd-25th 2014, Hellenic Center for Marine Research, Crete, Greece.

 This work would not have been possible without the advice and support of many people who attended the hackathons, in alphabetical order: